 5. Remember Basic Safety

-While e-bikes can feel almost like a small motorcycle and you may get caught up in the speed and ease of pedaling, it’s very important to remember your basic safety!
+While e-bikes can feel almost like small motorcycles and you may get caught up in the speed and ease of pedaling, it’s very important to remember your basic safety!

-- Always wear a helmet while riding, especially with e-bikes since they are much heavier and are a bit harder to break smoothly
+- Always wear a helmet while riding, especially with e-bikes since they are much heavier and are a bit harder to brake smoothly

 - Make sure to stay hydrated and bring plenty of water on your ride, even if you think you’ll be going for a short ride